-Internet-Draft | 3 Party MPC | August 2024 |
+Internet-Draft | 3 Party MPC | November 2024 |

-Savage & Thomson | Expires 10 February 2025 | [Page] |
+Savage & Thomson | Expires 28 May 2025 | [Page] |

 A three party, honest majority system provides the most efficient protocols for Multiparty Computation (MPC).
 This document describes a concrete instantiation of addition and multiplication protocols that provide strong guarantees of security.
 The multiplication protocol provides low communication and computation costs, with addition being almost free.
 Any single dishonest party is detected with high probability.¶